ThePorofessor/Roguemon-Rivals-Tournament-Series/README.md

 **Please note that if there are no runnable Pokemon (no letters match your draft) it is a dead seed which counts towards your total seeds.
 We have increased the available seeds to minimize this altering the final scores.**

 ### Pivoting Rules
-While in the lab ALL Pokemon can be used to get out.
-There are no limits to what you pick off of the table.
+While in the lab, you must run a favorite if available.
+If there are no favorites, ANY Pokemon can be used to get out.
 However, once you are out of the lab, you may only run a Pokemon starting with your favorite letter.
 This is not always guaranteed based on how you drafted.
-If there are no favorites, then the seed is reset and counted against you.
+If there are no favorites, then the seed is reset and refunded (doesn't count against your total 100 seeds).

 Let the chaos begin!